 Choosing the Right Neck Width

-If none of these other options work, then you should try a wider neck guitar.
+If none of these other options work, then you should try a wide neck guitar for fat fingers.
 If the issue is that open chords or power chords feel very cramped, then a wider neck will be the likeliest solution.
 Although, wider frets can also help.

-I would still make going with a wide neck my last resort.
+I would still make going with a wide nut guitar my last resort.
 A wider neck might seem like it is the solution, but can sometimes actually be worse.
 This is especially true for beginners who don’t yet have the dexterity to reach strings that are further apart.

 Technique is Also Important